Planning a Bali trip and not sure where to start? I’ve got you covered.

 1. Find a little calm by visiting Petitenget Temple

 Petitenget Temple is the place I visit whenever I want a little break from Seminyak’s buzz.
 It is a sacred sea temple known for its tranquil ambiance amidst the bustling streets.
-Petitenget Temple is believed to be the guardian of Seminyak Beach, and an integral part of Bali’s series of sea temples that protect the island.
+It is also believed to be the guardian of Seminyak Beach, and an integral part of Bali’s series of sea temples that protect the island.

 Entrance fee: IDR 50,000